rowley-pete/Blackfinch/README.md

 Not happy with the result, used Chain of Responsibility pattern but I'm not fond of the nested handlers in constructors looks more complicated than I want it to be.

 It works, so...

+Then decided to change from Chain of Responsibility to a Rules Design Pattern which the test help me do it short time to ensure the refactor was successful. (this part took about 10 minutes)